GautierDorval/gautierdorval-identity/README.md

 ## License

-This repository is licensed under
-**Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International (CC BY-NC-SA 4.0)**
+Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International

-License interpretation is governed by explicit scope and non-commercial constraints.
+(CC BY-NC-SA 4.0)

-This repository is mirrored on Codeberg for redundancy and continuity.
+This repository is mirrored on Codeberg for redundancy.
 The GitHub repository remains the canonical reference.